Q. What is Amazon IoT Device Defender?

 3. Suppress alarms: For one-off cases where you know that certain actions on you end might cause false positives (for example, OTA job), you could update the related ML Detect behavior to suppress alarms.
 In addition, Amazon IoT Device Defender defaults alarms to ‘suppressed’ in the initial ML Detect Security Profile setup unless you opt in changing the default configuration.

 Q. Which Amazon Web Services regions is Amazon IoT Device Defender available in?

 See the Amazon Web Services Region Table for the current list of regions supported by Amazon IoT Device Defender.

 You can use Amazon IoT Device Defender regardless of your geographic location, as long as you have access to one of the above Amazon Web Services regions.

-Q. Is Amazon IoT Device Defender available in Amazon Web Services China (Ningxia) Region Free Tier?
+Q. Is Amazon IoT Device Defender available in Amazon Web Services China Region Free Tier?

-No, Amazon IoT Device Defender is not currently available in Amazon Web Services China (Ningxia) Region Free Tier.
+Amazon IoT Device Defender Free Tier is available in Amazon Web Services China (Beijing) Region operated by Sinnet.

 Q. How much does Amazon IoT Device Defender cost?

 You have the flexibility to use Audit, Rules Detect or ML Detect independently, since they are each charged separately.
 Please visit the Amazon IoT Device Defender pricing page for more information.

 Q. When working with Amazon IoT Device Defender, will I need to pay for Amazon IoT Core Messages to report Detect metrics?